Holindauer/TensorGo/README.md

 To set up this use this package in your own project, first install the package using the following command:

-    go get github.com/Holindauer/Go-LinAlg
+    go get github.com/Holindauer/Tensor-Go

 Then import the package into your project:

-    import . "github.com/Holindauer/Go-LinAlg/GLA"
+    import . "github.com/Holindauer/Tensor-Go/TG"

 Don't forget the . before the import statement.
 This allows you to call the functions and methods in this package without having to specify the package name.

 # Documentation
 -----------------------------------------------------------------------------------------------------

-The documentation for this library can be found here: [GLA Doc](documentation.md).
+The documentation for this library can be found here: [TG Doc](documentation.md).

 # Contributing